Azure/blobxfer/docs/10-cli-usage.md

 requires at the minimum, the following options if invoked without a YAML configuration file:

+* `--mode` specifies the destination Azure Storage mode.
+This defaults to `auto` which will target Azure Blob storage (any blob type).
+To upload to Azure File storage, set this option to `file`.
 * `--local-path`
 * `--storage-account` for the destination remote Azure path
 * `--remote-path` for the destination remote Azure path